Our Library

 Authors

 An oustanding visit thanks Colleen Brown, Colleen discussed researching, the process of writing and her books - The Bulford Kiwi and The biggest Kiwi in the world.
-A piece of history NZ history, it was fascinating to learn about Kiwi soldiers a long way from home....
+A piece of unknown NZ history, it was fascinating to learn about Kiwi soldiers a long way from home....

 Ngā mihi Shilo Kino for zooming into Motueka High on 2024 Book Day.
 Thanks to Read NZ Te Pou Muramura for #writersinschools.
 Shilo discussed writing Pōrangi boy and what life is like as a writer.